kennchin/multivariate_outlier/README.md

-# Multivariate Outlier Detection Based on Robust Methods by Peter Filzmoser and Moritz Gschwandtner
+# Multivariate Outlier Detection Based on Robust Methods
 - This project uses the idea of Multivariate Outlier Detection Based on Robust Methods by Peter Filzmoser and Moritz Gschwandtner in the mvoutlier package.
-I modified the plot:
+- The basic idea of outlier detection is as follow:
+1) A dataset with at least three variables is transformed using the isometric log ratio (ilr)
+2) Robust location and covariance estimation are derived using the adaptive approach for computing the mahalanobis distance to determine regular observations and outliers.
+3) The robust mahalanobis distance is split by four values:0.25(blue),0.50,0.75,0.975(red) I decided to modify some of the plots in the package for the following reasons:
 1) The number in the plot it's not random but the observation in the dataset
 2) Use ggplot to produce nicer visual